abaldeweg/mission/README.md

 Download the project archive from the [git repository](https://github.com/abaldeweg/mission).

-Inside the project directory, you can build the app with `go build` command.
+Inside the project directory, you can build the app with the `go build` command.

 Run the command `mission`.
 Depending on the OS you need to add a file extension.